-Airs on WSFM-LP 103.3 in Asheville / streaming at AshevilleFM from 3am EST on July 27th through August 2nd, 2015, then podcasting at radio4all.net.
-Also airing this week on KOWA-LPFM in Olympia, WA, KWTF in Bodega Bay, CA, KXCF in Marshall, CA, and WCRS-LP Columbus Community Radio 98.3 and 102.1 FM.
-The show will later be archived at TheFinalStrawRadio.NoBlogs.Org.
+Airs on WSFM-LP 103.3 in Asheville / streaming at AshevilleFM from 3am EST on February 20th through February 26th then podcasting at archive.org.
+Also airing this week on KOWA-LPFM in Olympia, WA, KWTF in Bodega Bay, CA, and WCRS-LP Columbus Community Radio 98.3 and 102.1 FM, & 90.9 FM on KWRK-LP in Fairbanks, Alaska!
+Past episodes can be found at TheFinalStrawRadio.NoBlogs.Org and you can now subscribe to us via iTunes!
 You can email us at email@example.com and you can send us mail at:

 The Final Straw

 This week we’re sharing a conversation we had with Karrie and Niko, two folks involved in the initiative called Sabal Trail Resistance.
 The immediate goal of Sabal Trail Resistance is to block the Sabal Trail Pipeline, actually a series of 3 pipelines meant to run through Georgia, Alabama and Florida, carrying pressurized natural gas.
 We spend about a half an hour of this episode chatting about the route, who’ll be effected, the companies behind the pipeline, environmental racism, decolonization and other related topics.

 Coming up, they plan a weekend of action February 23-27, including an action against prisons and in solidarity with longterm Indigenous political prisoner, Leonard Peltier.

 After that, we’re spreading a 10 minute interview between comrades at FrequenzA out of Hamburg, Germany, published in English at the end of January.
 From https://frequenza.noblogs.org: